Georgia man pleading guilty to 4 of 8 Asian spa killings

 CANTON, Ga.
-(AP) — A Georgia man accused of killing eight people at three Atlanta-area massage businesses was pleading guilty in Cherokee County on Tuesday, hoping for a sentence of life without parole to the first four of the shooting deaths.
+(AP) — A Georgia man accused of killing eight people at three Asian massage businesses entered a guilty plea to all charges on Tuesday to the first four of the shooting deaths, hoping for a sentence of life without parole.

+A prosecutor said Cherokee County investigators saw no evidence of racial bias, which is at odds with the hate crime enhancement he faces in Atlanta, and is sure to frustrate observers outraged over his apparent targeting of Asian women in the shootings.

+“This was not any kind of hate crime,” District Attorney Shannon Wallace said.

-Robert Aaron Long faces still faces the death penalty if convicted in four more shooting deaths in Atlanta, where he faces charges of domestic terrorism with a hate crime enhancement in addition to murder.
+Robert Aaron Long faces still faces the death penalty if convicted in four more shooting deaths in Atlanta, where he also faces charges of domestic terrorism in addition to murder.
 Long is white and six of the victims were women of Asian descent.

-Long walked through the massage business in Woodstock “shooting anyone and everyone he saw,” District Attorney Shannon Wallace said.
+Long walked through the massage business in Woodstock “shooting anyone and everyone he saw,” Wallace said.
 But the prosecutor said he was motivated by a “sex addiction” and his desire to eliminate sources of his temptation, not by any hate against Asians or women.

 “All of the evidence that was gathered with regard to Cherokee County, your honor, came to the same conclusion, that this crime was not motivated by a bias or hate against Asian Americans.
-As for gender bias, Wallace said a charge based on hatred of women would not have extended his sentence.
+As for gender bias, Wallace said a hate crime enhancement based on hatred of women would not have significantly extended his sentence.

 Wallace said they had planned to seek the death penalty if Long didn’t plead guilty.
 All the relatives of the victims that they’ve been able to contact are supporting the plea deal in the interests of swift justice, she added.